-The AAM (Alliance for Audited Media) reported a monthly circulation of more than 10 million online magazines only in the first half of 2013.
+The AAM (Alliance for Audited Media) reported a monthly circulation of more than 10 million online magazines in just the first half of 2013.

 That means that more marketers and business owners are using digital magazines to deliver content and promote their businesses.